 Division of property is a complicated issues capable of transforming a seemingly cooperative divorce into a huge courtroom mess.
 In addition to determining the value of the property that is to be divided, divorcing spouses must also decide whether this property is considered marital or non-marital.
 Whether this process is pursued with the help of a mediator or in a court of law, it is important to seek the assistance of a trusted divorce attorney such as Kinnear K. Smith.

-Florida is an equitable distribution state; this means that, when a couple divorces, all of the assets they have acquired while married must be divided in a fair manner.
+Florida is an equitable distribution state.
 Assets acquired before or after the divorce are deemed the sole property of the spouse who originally obtained this property.
 A wide array of assets can be deemed ‘property’ in an equitable distribution divorce, including stock options, retirement accounts, real estate, cars and intellectual property.
 However, liabilities such as student loans, mortgages and credit card debt must also be divided fairly in an equitable distribution divorce.

 A common misconception surrounding equitable divorce involves the confusing of the term “equitable” with equal.
 Assets are not necessarily divided in an equal manner during an equitable distribution divorce; instead, the court selects a means of property division that it deems fair to both parties.
 With such a big decision falling on the court, many divorcing spouses prefer to pursue the mediation approach.